LordZeuss/auto-authelia/README.md

 #### UPDATE 3/26: NPM & Caddy (setup for caddy) script added!
 #### UPDATE 7/16: Added the option to install caddy via docker instead of only on bare metal.
 #### UPDATE 8/28: BIG UPDATE!
 I have added the ability to configure email/smtp for sending password resets!
+#### UPDATE 12/19: Extras folder added!
+If you are using a caddyfile in the root directory, you can run the caddy-auto-add.sh script to add services to your caddy file with ease!
 ---

 ## Table of Contents